 Since 1995, the players listed as guards averaged 289 pounds.
 Gibbs' teams drafted them in the second, third, fourth, sixth and seventh rounds.
 The players listed as centers averaged 302 pounds.
 Gibbs' teams drafted them in the third, fifth and seventh rounds.
 The players listed as tackles averaged 313 pounds.
 Gibbs' teams drafted them in the first, fourth, fifth and seventh rounds.

 The Facebook discussion brought to light a Florida State-related blog entry summarizing comments Gibbs made during a coaching video (extra credit for anyone who can find the video).
 The summary suggested Gibbs was most particular about centers, then guards, then tackles.

 An inexperienced or less intelligent player would have a harder time starting right away at one of the interior positions.
 Look up scouting reports for Gibbs' interior linemen and they'll mention smarts and a lack of size.
-"Very, very smart and plays smart," the late Joel Buschbaum wrote about eventual Broncos draft choice Lennie Friedman in his 1999 report for Pro Football Weekly.
+"Very, very smart and plays smart," the late Joel Buchsbaum wrote about eventual Broncos draft choice Lennie Friedman in his 1999 report for Pro Football Weekly.
 "Average size, speed and physical tools."

 Broncos guard Ben Hamilton, one of the free agents Seattle has considered this offseason, fits the description.
-Buschbaum summed up Hamilton this way in his 2001 preview: "Very smart and dedicated. ...
+Buchsbaum summed up Hamilton this way in his 2001 preview: "Very smart and dedicated. ...
 Might be able to play guard or center for a team like the Broncos. ...
 Lacks great natural size and ability.
 Is a pumped-up 250-pounder."